 Mung beans are quite a pretty bean once soaked for a few hours or overnight.
 It’s typically what I do with all beans and legumes to speed up the cooking time and to also help them break down when digesting.
 If I eat beans or anything of that nature that wasn’t soaked first and cooked straight away, I feel really bloated and am in a lot of pain (and I mean A LOT of pain!), and the bonus (just kidding!) is that I also look like I’m six months pregnant!

 I hope you learn from my mistakes and make sure you always soak them before cooking.
 Even if it’s for a few hours, trust me, you will not regret that extra time.
-I have this stew with some beautiful fresh wholemeal bread and it’s simply to die for.
-I’m really happy with this recipe and hope you enjoy it just as much 🙂
+I have this stew with some beautiful fresh wholemeal bread, and it’s simply to die for.
+I’m delighted with this recipe and hope you enjoy it just as much 🙂

 - 2 cups mung beans (soaked for at least 3 hrs, drained and rinsed)